The Opportunities for Thermoplastic Composites

 • Recyclability/End of Life – as opposed to thermosets there are more recycling opportunities for thermoplastic-based composites as they can be re-ground and re-used.
 Realistically the resultant intermediate material is likely to be sub-optimal but nonetheless useful.

 We hope this brief tour through some of the opportunities presented to every part of the composites supply chain will encourage further investigation of thermoplastic composite products.
-At Coventive Composites we see this as a key area of development and have built up significant knowledge and pilot-scale production equipment with which to commercialise our unique materials and processes.
+At we see this as a key area of development and have built up significant knowledge and pilot-scale production equipment with which to commercialise our unique materials and processes.
 Feel free to contact us to discuss your ideas.

 Share this article